| | |

 plentiful.
 It doesn't require a conspiracy of oil barons; it only

+requires business sense and a reasonable excuse.
 It works like adjusting the thermostat at your house.
 At my house,

 it's 105 degrees outside (it's been a fairly mild summer), so setting